StavWasPlayZ/Genshin-Instruments-Fabric/README.md

 > WhY NoT JuSt uSe mUlTiLoAdEr

-I didn't know about it and I regret my life for it its to late to turn back send help
+I didn't know about it and I regret my life for it its too late to turn back send help

+# Contributing

+Unless directly related to the Fabric port, do refer to the [Forge port](https://github.com/StavWasPlayZ/Genshin-Instruments/).
+Those get synced here eventually.

+## Reporting Bugs
+It's very common I do an oopsie while I code.
+For most developers too.
+If you observe a wrong behavior and believe I am at fault, feel free to compose a bug report!

+I would appreciate reports that state more than _"My game crashed!"_, but rather, what you *did* to achieve such a state.

+**MAKE SURE TO ATTACH YOUR FULL `debug.log`/`latest.log`, REGARDLESS OF THE BUG TYPE!**
+Online tutorials for how to retrieve one are present online.

+## Why won't he respond to my query??
+GitHub has 1 dire issue: that I for some reason, sometimes, don't get notified one new issues/PRs being made.
+If you notice a lack of response, please DM me in CurseForge and I'll be sure to be present!